 . = 0.05, * = 0.01, ** = 0.001, *** <0.001; Adjusted for Race, Income, and Education

-Adjusted model with interaction between disability and aggregated trauma predictor
+Adjusted model with interaction between disability and total trauma experienced

-Finally, a logistic regression model was run to test for the possible interaction effect between having a disability and the aggregated trauma predictor on status of mental illness.
+Finally, a logistic regression model was run to test for the possible interaction effect between having a disability and the total number of traumatic events experienced, on mental illness.
 The overall model was statistically significant [X2(12) = 301.12, p<0.05].
 Both independent variables, as well as the interaction term were also statistically significant.
 For this model, an incarcerated woman had approximately 58% greater odds of reporting a mental illness with each additional reported adverse experience [OR=1.58, 95% CI 1.43, 1.75].
 Those with a disability had about 8 times greater odds of reporting a mental illness, compared to those without a disability [OR=8.57, 95% CI 5.25, 14.17].
 Being Black was also statistically significant and showed a protective effect [OR=0.51, 95% CI 0.40, 0.65].

 The model correctly predicted cases of mental illness 61% of the time, and correctly predicted those without mental illness approximately 77% of the time.
 Output from the log likelihood test indicated that the model fit the data statistically significantly better with the interaction term than without it [X2(1) = 5.17, p<0.05].
 The interaction term, itself, was also statistically significant [OR=0.78, 95% CI 0.63, 0.97].
-The interaction between disability and aggregated trauma score surprisingly displays a protective relationship with mental illness.
+The interaction between disability and total trauma surprisingly displays a protective relationship with mental illness.
 Among those with a disability, the probability of reporting a mental illness decreased by approximately 22% with each unit increase in adverse experiences.